AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-electronic-seal-api/gettingstarted.md

 ### TSP Credential Information (_cscCredentialOptions_)<b>*</b>

-TSP parameters encapsulate the signer's [certificate credential](#step-1-procure-certificate-credentials) as well as the associated authentication and authorization data.
+TSP parameters encapsulate the sealer's [certificate credential](#step-1-procure-digital-certificate-credentials) as well as the associated authentication and authorization data.

 * **TSP Name**  (*providerName*)<b>*</b>: Specifies the name of the Trust Service Provider used to generate the certificate.
 Presently, only TSPs supporting the OAuth 2.0 client credential authorization flow are supported.
 Below table provides the provider name mapping for each supported Trust Service Provider.
   ![TSP Name Mapping](../images/provider_name_mapping.png)